 How does the OSI model work?

 Every stack in the model describes a stage in the journey of an idealized data packet through a communication system.
-In a typical transmission, data flows from Layer 7 downwards to Layer 1 and then back upwards to Layer 7, where recipients can use it.
+In a typical transmission, data flows from Layer 7 downwards to Layer 1, and then back upwards to Layer 7 where it can be used by recipients.

 The model layers communicate with each other.
-Each layer deals with levels directly above and below, creating a neat activity chain.
+Each layer deals with levels directly above and below, creating a neat chain of activity.

 This stacked construction makes sense from a troubleshooting perspective.
 Engineers can isolate problems at the network or application layer.
 Or they might look at physical medium issues such as cabling.

-• Marketing.
-The OSI layer model allows software and hardware vendors to describe the functions of products.
+- Marketing – The OSI layer model allows software and hardware vendors to describe the functions of products.
 Marketers can clearly explain to buyers where their products fit into the OSI hierarchy.
-Buyers can understand how those products will fit into the network architecture.
+Buyers can understand how those products will fit into network architecture.

-• Software Development.
-The OSI model helps developers during the planning and coding phases.
+- Software Development – The OSI model helps developers during planning and coding phases.
 Developers can model how applications will function at specific layers.
-The layer model guides how apps will interact with other network components.
+The layer model provides a guide to how apps will interact with other network components.

 The OSI hierarchy is just a model.
-But it is useful to conceptualize network structures and connections between communication partners.
+But it is a very useful way to conceptualize network structures and connections between communication partners.
 The model makes it easier to compare applications, protocols, hardware profiles, and much more.

 The OSI model provides a language for experts to use when discussing IT architecture.
 So while newer models have appeared, we still rely on the OSI template to understand networking.